Here’s a phrase I hear frequently: “I can’t afford that.”

 Then for the next few days, notice where you’re spending your time and money.
 Maybe keep a little notebook close by just for this.

-Are you spending your time and money in ways that support your goal or intended outcome?
+Do your spending habits for your time and money support your goal or intended outcome?
 If not, do you want to make some changes?

 Remember, it’s always your choice.
 In order to make choices that support your deepest desires, you first need to be conscious about what you’re choosing.